 Your Mac isn’t familiar with image formats typically used in astronomy, so it displays them as generic icons in Finder, and it isn’t of much help to find them.
 Observatory changes this, by teaching it about astrophotography with Spotlight and Quick Look plugins for FITS, XISF (PixInsight) and SBIG files.

-Observatory even includes FITS, XISF and SBIG plugins for Acorn, so you can open these images directly and at full bit depth in this powerful image editor for post-processing.
+With Observatory and our Acorn plugin for FITS, XISF and SBIG images, you can open them directly and at full bit depth in this powerful image editor for post-processing.

 In addition to handling your own astronomical images, Observatory can search 10+ professional archives simultaneously for you and download research images from